-Starting from the black solid line representing the MNL case when $\sigma_p = 0$, allowing for heterogeneous price sensitivity rotates demand up to the red solid line as some consumers' price sensitivity is now lower.
-Demand elasticity increases monotonically in price for the MNL model (black dashed lined), but the inclusion of the random price coefficient dampens this pattern (red dashed lines).
+From the black solid line representing the MNL case when $\sigma_p = 0$, demand rotates to the red solid line once we allow for heterogeneous price sensitivity as some consumers' price sensitivity is now lower.
+Demand elasticity increases monotonically in price for the MNL model (black dashed lined), but including the random price coefficient dampens this pattern (red dashed lines).
 Indeed, the ML's demand elasticity reaches a maximum.

-In the right panel, we depict, among others, the demand manifold corresponding to this particular demand specification with $\sigma_p = 0.15$; the manifold depiction illustrates that the maximum elasticity is reached precisely at the price level where the demand manifold crosses the CES locus.11 For higher prices, elasticity decreases in price and demand becomes super-convex, violating Marshall's Second Law.
-We also observe that in order for demand to be sub-convex, we require less heterogeneity in price-sensitivity among consumers (i.e., smaller values of σ_p).
+In the right panel, we depict, among others, the demand manifold corresponding to this particular demand specification with $\sigma_p = 0.15$; the manifold depiction illustrates that the maximum elasticity is reached precisely at the price level where the demand manifold crosses the CES locus.13 For higher prices, elasticity decreases in price, violating Marshall's Second Law.
+We also observe that for demand to be sub-convex, we require less heterogeneity in price-sensitivity among consumers (i.e., smaller values of σ_p).